dawillygene/moodle_plugin_keybord_shortcut_command/README.md

 ## 🎓 Academic Project Information

-This plugin was developed as a collaborative final year project by **ELIA WILLIAM MARIKI** and **RAMADHANI ABDALLAH SAID** at the College of Informatics and Virtual Education (CIVE), University of Dodoma.
-The project demonstrates:

 - **Software Engineering Principles**: Modular design, version control, comprehensive testing
 - **Web Development Technologies**: JavaScript/AMD, PHP, CSS, HTML5